make it

 [Commitment devices] are decisions you make with a ’cool head’ [right now] to bind yourself so that you don’t do something regrettable when you have a ‘hot head’ [in the future].” — Daniel Goldstein

-Commitment Devices have been shown to be effective behaviour change technique for a range of settings, from promoting gym-going to increasing quit rates among smokers by 40% and boosting rates for medical adherence.
+Commitment Devices are effective behaviour change technique for a range of settings, from promoting gym-going to increasing quit rates among smokers by 40% and boosting rates for medical adherence.

 An example of a behaviour change app that leverage both behavioural contracts and (aversive) commitment decides is Stickk.